ziming-yuan/spring-boot-proj/README.md

 # Spring Boot Demo Project
-This is a simple project that demonstrates how to create a RESTful API using Spring Boot, where I have set up login interceptor and file upload features.
+This is a simple project that demonstrates how to create a RESTful API using Spring Boot and Maven, where I have set up login interceptor and file upload features.

 The Swagger 3 framework is used to interact with the database.